aselshim/aselshim.github.io/life/_posts/2020-5-6-Principles.md

 ### Execution:
-* Reform the idea of 9:5 workday into a cyclic play-whenever/work-whenever whenever policy.
+* Reform the idea of 9:5 workday into a cyclic play-whenever/work-whenever mindset.
 * Become a better attendee (take notes, Ask questions, prepare for a quiz.)
 * Invest in reading thought vision books.
 * Investigate doing an MBA.